SWC-Advanced-Microscopy/StitchIt/README.md

 # StitchIt and CIDRE

 This is a fork of the main stream poject [*StitchIt*](https://github.com/BaselLaserMouse/StitchIt).
-Here, we integrate CIDRE illumination correction algorithm [CIDRE](https://github.com/Fouga/cidre) into the image illumination correction pipeline.
+Here, we integrate [CIDRE](https://github.com/Fouga/cidre)  illumination correction algorithm into the image illumination correction pipeline.

 # Motivation